JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

    ```
 ### Create the flow

 You can use flows instead of suspending functions.
-They emit a sequence of values as opposed to a single value that
+They emit a sequence of values instead of a single value that
 suspending functions return.

 1. Navigate to the `Greeting.kt` file in the `shared/src/commonMain/kotlin` directory.